Love in the Library: Controversy

-Tokuda-Hall referred to the situation as “the perfect encapsulation of what publishing, our dubious white ally, does so often to marginalized creators. [...]
-Always, our voices are the first sacrifice at the altar of marketability.”
+Tokuda-Hall referred to the situation as "he perfect encapsulation of what publishing, our dubious white ally, does so often to marginalized creators. [...]
+Always, our voices are the first sacrifice at the altar of marketability."
 She ultimately declined the opportunity to be included in the Rising Voices Library, refusing to alter her book and the messaging it provides.

 In response to the event, hundreds of authors signed petitions for Scholastic to include her book in the Rising Voices Library without altering the text.
 Additionally, the African American Policy Forum chose to include Love in the Library in their Freedom to Learn National Day of Action.
 The CEO of the Japanese American National Museum stated that omitting parts of history "at a certain point, becomes not truthful. [...]
-If we take out the racism part of it, or if we take out the part where we link it to present-day events, then it’s really the most important part that we are removing."
+If we take out the racism part of it, or if we take out the part where we link it to present-day events, then it's really the most important part that we are removing."

 Scholastic later apologized and requested a meeting with Tokuda-Hall to discuss publishing her book without redactions.
-Tokuda-Hall declined and stated in an interview with Rafu Shimpo that she "didn’t believe they were doing well enough by her community… to have the right to her family’s story" and that she did not trust them with it.
+Tokuda-Hall declined and stated in an interview with Rafu Shimpo that she "didn't believe they were doing well enough by her community… to have the right to her family's story" and that she did not trust them with it.

 Beyond the response from Scholastic, Tokuda-Hall has stated she received many hate messages, as well as emails against the promotion of diversity, equity, and inclusion initiatives.